-Social media post of a senior woman at work.
+A Facebook post showing an Indigenous dancer.
 Text reads, "Help ensure your later years are safe and secure.
 Learn how to make the most of the Canada Pension Plan and other programs.
-Seniors know a lot.
-But there's more to learn."
+Seniors know a lot but there's more to learn. canada.ca/seniors"